top of page

 opinions may differ:

-some anti war activists may be equally
+some anti war activists may be equally opposed

-modern activists are against only one side's campaigns
+are against only one side's campaigns (usually the one they see as

 Pacifist and anti war movements are similar, but not the same.